kees-z/DuplicatiDocs/docs/05-storage-providers.md

 ## FTP (Alternative)

 This backend can read and write data to an FTP based backend using an alternative FTP client.

-Allowed formats are
+URL Formats:

 `aftp://hostname/folder`

-or

 `aftp://username:password@hostname/folder`

-upported options:
+Options:

 * `--auth-password (Password)`
 Supplies the password used to connect to the server